SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Operators.rst

 ..
 TODO: is "throw an error" the correct phrase to use here?
 It actually triggers an assertion, causing the REPL to crash.
 ..
 TODO: change the error text we detect here once overflowing provides an error message rather than just an assert.

 Throwing an error in these scenarios is much safer than allowing an outsized value to :term:`overflow`.
 Providing error handling when values get too large or too small gives you much more flexibility when coding for boundary value conditions.

 .. glossary::

     overflow
         A variable *overflows* when it no longer fits into the space assigned to it.
         In the case of a ``UInt8``, the variable has eight bits of storage, giving a maximum unsigned value of ``11111111`` in binary (or ``255`` in decimal).
         If you add ``1`` to this number, you get the binary number ``100000000`` (a one with eight zeroes), which needs nine bits of storage.
-Because ``UInt8`` only has eight bits of storage, it *overflows*, and the value that remains is the the value that is still stored in the right-hand eight bits.
+        Because ``UInt8`` only has eight bits of storage, it *overflows*, and the value that remains is the value that is still stored in the right-hand eight bits.
         In this case, the value is ``00000000``, or zero.

 However, in the cases where you *do* want the value to overflow, you can opt in to this behavior rather than triggering an error.
 Swift provides five arithmetic *overflow operators* that opt in to the overflow behavior for integer calculations.
 These operators all begin with an ampersand (``&``):

 * Overflow addition (``&+``)
 * Overflow subtraction (``&-``)